 Get a more accurate picture of your cloud costs by taking an inventory of your cloud usage and review your billing and SLAs.
 Once you have a better picture of your needs and costs, the better position you’re in to make the two match.
 Next, we recommend the following steps for getting better control over your cloud costs:

 - Get the right tool.
 Leave the spreadsheets behind.
-Get a cloud-agnostic support tool like TRiA and use it to monitor all of your cloud usage.
+Get a cloud-agnostic support tool like TRiA and monitor your cloud usage.

 - Shut down unused or unnecessary instances.
-Not all of your instances need to be run 24/7 according to your highest loads.
-Shut down those that are unused, or likely to be unused in the near future.
+Not all instances need to run 24/7 according to your highest loads.
+Shut down those that are unused or likely to be unused in the near future.

 - Downsize over-provisioned instances.
-According to some studies, roughly more than a third spent on instances is on VMs running at under 40% of capacity.
+According to some studies, roughly more than a third spent on instances is on VMs running at under 40 percent of capacity.
 Scale these down to prevent waste.

 - Go native.
 If you have applications that were just migrated to the cloud using lift and shift, they probably aren’t working as efficiently as they could be.
 Start the process of changing these to cloud-native apps.

 - Use automation.
 Using automation of policies to do basic cloud management speeds up management steps while reducing error.
-For example, you could be using automation to rightsize instances, eliminate active (but unneeded) storage, locate the lowest cost regions available, and generally scale your operations as needed.
+For example, you could be using automation to rightsize instances, eliminate active but unneeded storage, locate lowest cost regions, and scale your operations as needed.

 - Create notifications.
-Set up alerts and notifications to alert you when certain financial situations arise.
-For example, you can be notified when a given monthly spending limit has been reached.
+Set up alerts and notifications to alarm you as financial situations arise.
+For example, you can be notified when a monthly spending limit has been reached.
 You could also receive notification for when your number of instances suggests switching to a different pricing plan.

 - Avoid vendor lock-in.
-This is one of the big reasons to use a multi-cloud environment to begin with.
 If you are dealing with multiple vendors, you can find which ones offer the most cost-effective services—if you have the right monitoring tools (see #1).